LenseTech/android_kernel_huawei_kirin710_SukiSU-Ultra-EMUI9_HarmonyOS2/README.md

 # SukiSU-Ultra for Huawei nova 3i based on EMUI9.1/HarmonyOS2.0.

 **English** | [简体中文](README_CN.md)
+#

+# Due to poor compatibility of SukiSU Ultra versions above v3.1.8 with 4.x kernels, maintenance of this project has been discontinued.

 ## Features
 - Provide SukiSU (Another kernel-based root solution) Root.